-- (1) Individuals entering into the Delayed Entry Program are included in accession training requirements. - (2) This training will be conducted in accordance with DoDI 6400.09 and Service guidelines. - (3) At a minimum, accession education and training will include the competencies and topical training requirements listed in this paragraph. - (a) Promote DoD, military, and Service core values to reinforce social norms that prevent sexual assault (e.g., promote DoD, military, and Service core values through their individual actions to shape, reaffirm, and share norms of dignity, respect, inclusion, and connectedness that actively deter abusive or harmful acts through their professional spheres of influence; reinforce norms that counter sexual assault, such as healthy and equitable sexual and gender norms).
+- (1) Individuals entering into the Delayed Entry Program are included in accession training requirements. - (2) This training will be conducted in accordance with DoDI 6400.09 and Service guidelines. - (3) At a minimum, accession education and training will include the competencies and topical training requirements listed in this paragraph. - (a) Promote DoD, military, and Service core values to reinforce social norms that prevent sexual assault (e.g., promote DoD, military, and Service core values through their individual actions to shape, reaffirm, and share norms of dignity and respect that actively deter abusive or harmful acts through their professional spheres of influence; reinforce norms that counter sexual assault.